MaryKaheti/phase-1-project/README.md

 ## Feedback form
 This is where the user inputs their name, email and their feedback and submits it.
 Invoking POST.
+## CRUD OPERATIONS
+There is the delete function and the update function.
+The delete function deletes in the database and when you refresh its not there.
+The update / POST is nearly working.
+## Event Listeners
+Click.
+Submit
+DOMContentLoader: onload.